jbshep/conversational-python-legacy/chapters/ch6_files_excepts.md

 f.readlines()
 ```

 Interesting.
-This function returns a list that looks like `['roast duck\n',
+This function returns a list that looks like `['roast
+duck\textbackslash n', 'ribeye steak\textbackslash n', 'wood-fired
-'ribeye steak\n', 'wood-fired pizza\n', 'plank-seared salmon\n', 'caesar
+pizza\textbackslash n', 'plank-seared salmon\textbackslash n', 'caesar
-salad\n']`.
+salad\textbackslash n']`.
 Each item in the list is a single line in the file.
-The `"\n"` is
-the newline character.
-A newline can be found at the end of every line.
+The `"\textbackslash n"` is the newline character.
+A newline can be found at
+the end of every line.

 Try reading the lines again by typing: